veeps/tweet_analysis/README.md

 # COVID Research Tweet Analysis
+Prject for Doctors Without Borders Access Campaign

 ### Executive Summary

-Globally, people are calling for collaboration to develop COVID-19 treatments and vaccines that are available to everyone.
-Our hypothesis is that institutions are also calling for this change now.
-This could be a moment to disrupt our typical R&D system–the one that upholds profits over lives.
+People are holding on to hope for an expedited development of a COVID-19 vaccine, or treatments, that can reverse the trajectory of this pandemic.
+However, we know that a vaccine or treatment can only do so when it is affordable and available to everyone.
+Globally, people are calling for collaboration to develop COVID-19 treatments and vaccines.
+Our hypothesis is that institutions that regulate drug development are also calling for this change now.
+This could be a moment to disrupt our typical R&D system–the one that upholds profits over lives–and transforms how we incentivize drug development.

 ---